• Share

 Introduce Greenhouse Gas Emission-Free Surface Mining Vehicles by 2040

-There are around 28,000 large mine hauling trucks in operation – collectively emitting over 68 million tonnes of CO2 every year.
+There are around 28,000 large mine hauling trucks in operation — collectively emitting over 69 million tonnes of CO2 (Scope 1, an additional 15Mt CO2 for Scope 3), based on 25 billion litres of diesel fuel.
 Electric and hydrogen fuelled trucks offer alternatives to more traditional diesel-powered transportation, and ICMM is working alongside OEMs to promote operational and technological innovation that will enable mining operations to adopt GHG-free surface mining vehicles by 2040.
 We are doing this by increasing the operational readiness of mine sites to be able to adopt zero-emission solutions at a faster pace, including the enabling infrastructure, capacity building and clean energy procurement.

 To help companies start a conversation on how to progress action on promoting operational and technological innovations, a Maturity Framework has been developed to determine an operation’s current and future desired status.
 These matrials are supported by a knowledge hub with industry case studies and other technical documents that show what good looks like.